mmistakes/made-mistakes-jekyll/_posts/2012-10-01-guylschmidt-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @guylschmidt"
+title: "Bearded fella in a car"
 description: "PaperFaces portrait of @guylschmidt drawn with Paper by 53 on an iPad."
 image: paperfaces-guylschmidt-twitter-lg
 thumb: paperfaces-guylschmidt-twitter-150.jpg